Stone Church, St Mary the Virgin

 Here at St Mary's a small group from the congregation continues to work on the A Rocha eco church project.
 It completed the initial questionnaire to get an understanding of where we are now in terms of our current eco status, and is continuing to address those areas where more work needs to be done.

-We will share news of our progress and hope that our work will encourage others to work with us both within the church family and across our local and wider community.
+We will continue to share news of our progress on this page (see below) and hope that our work will encourage others to work with us both within the church family and across our local and wider community.

 Click the logo for more information about A Rocha UK